 I think the biggest issue young people face is never sitting down to understand our relationship with money, and how critical this is to their futures.

 2) Why do you think this is an important issue for young people?

 With money, we end up making choices that don’t necessarily align with our values.
 We chase consumerism, try to keep up with the Joneses.
 For no reason other than just because.
-It’s a huge problem in our modern capitalist and individualistic society.
+It’s a huge problem in our modern capitalist society.

 We say we care about climate change but continue to consume fast fashion with questionable supply chains, and buy packaged food and drinks from the biggest polluters in the world.

 But the thing most young people don’t realise is that every third dollar in circulation in our economy is spent by young Australians – that is significant purchasing power, and we should choose to exercise it to effect change in the systems and structures around us.